What is a Federal Indictment? Can a Defendant in a Government Contractor Fraud Case Get an Indictment Overturned?

 Indictment Notice to Contractor Defendant

-When the jury issues an indictment in a government contracts fraud case, the contractor or defendant is provided with written notice from the US attorney and the indictment is provided to the defense attorney and the defendant.
+When the jury issues an indictment in a government contracts fraud case, and brings criminal charges against contractor personnel, the contractor or defendant is provided with written notice from the US attorney and the indictment is provided to the defense attorney and the defendant.
 The indictment includes the basic information of the charges against the contractor or individual defendant.
 Common reasons for the indictment of government contractors / individual defendants include (a) major fraud against the government (depending if the contract in question is valued at more than a million); (b) conspiracy to commit fraud against the United States; (3) false claims to the government, and more.

 Does Being Indicted Mean You Are Guilty?